tonyshara/dft-tutorial/README.md

 Notes and tutorial on encoding audio with DFT.
 The tutorial includes an application of encoding audio with DFT for voice detection.

 ## [Slide Deck (click here)](https://docs.google.com/presentation/d/1JvC1tWXIGimRa46gFDV5A6qMrBPYeKorfgcRcOUrUTo/edit?usp=sharing)
-- Acompanying slide deck for an overview of the lab and note
+- Acompanying slide deck for an overview of the lab and note (requires explanation from an instructor)